Smart Grid Energy Research Center: Projects

 The Smart Grid Energy Research Center (SMERC) consists of several key projects as follows:

 Connected and Autonomous Electric Vehicles (CAEV™)

-CAEV™ is a UCLA lead consortium whose members consist of modern age automotive companies, electric and autonomous transportation providers, and electric power companies that are modernizing the automotive industry into one that is electric, digital, connected, smart, autonomous, and serves the transportation and energy needs of society for the 21st Century and beyond.
-The purpose of the consortium is to create a partnership of Electric Vehicle and autonomous vehicle manufacturers in California, partnering with new energy companies that advance technology, create innovative business models, and, educate and train the next generation of students to create the industry that will change the face of the automotive sector worldwide.
+CAEVTM is a UCLA-led consortium whose members consist of modern-day automotive companies, electric and autonomous transportation providers, and electric power companies that are modernizing the automotive industry into one that is electric, digital, connected, smart, autonomous, and serves the transportation and energy needs of society for the 21st Century and beyond.
+The purpose of the consortium is to create a partnership of Electric Vehicle and autonomous vehicle manufacturers in California, partnering with new energy companies that advance technology, create innovative business models, and educate and train the next generation of students to create the industry that will change the face of the automotive sector worldwide.